FastKV: Decoupling of Context Reduction and KV Cache Compression for Prefill-Decoding Acceleration: More Experimental Results

 We present the end-to-end inference latency breakdown of Ministral-8B-Instruct in Figure~\ref{fig9}.
 The results were profiled with varying context lengths of 8K, 32K, and 128K tokens, while generation length is fixed to 256 tokens.

-Prefill compute rate is set to 60\% for PyramidInfer and FastKV, and 51\% for GemFilter.
+Prefill compute rate is set to 60\% for all prefill-aware methods, including PyramidInfer, GemFilter, and FastKV.
 The KV retention rate is set to 10\% for all methods except PyramidInfer.
 The KV retention rate of PyramidInfer is identical to its prefill compute rate, which is 60\%.

 All of the experiments were conducted on a NVIDIA A100 SXM GPU.

 The overall trend is consistent with the results observed on LLaMA-3.1-8B-Instruct.
 As the context length increases, the end-to-end latency grows, with prefill latency accounting for an increasingly larger proportion of the total.